Belfast and County Down Railway: After closure

 Much of the line between Belfast and Newcastle was lifted in the early- to mid-1950s by the Ulster Transport Authority, shortly after the closure of the line.
 Some of the trackbed was purchased by farmers, while some was later used for walkways: for example, the stretch of former line North of Dundrum.
-As already mentioned, some of the line was relaid by the DCDR.
+As already mentioned, some of the line was relaid by the Downpatrick and County Down Railway.

 The line from Belfast to Comber was converted in the 2000s to The Comber Greenway, a 7 mi walk and cycleway.